 People often ask questions about Street Creep, or Concrete Creep, and what it really is.
-This time of year when there is record high temperatures is the perfect time to talk about this phenomenon that can cause problems with foundations.
+In the summer when we’re having record high temperatures is when we see this phenomenon occur that can cause problems with foundations.

 Street Creep is the action of concrete moving as it heats up and expands.
 When concrete is cool, it shrinks and allows debris to fall down in cracks and control joints.
 This is especially common in midwestern winters where cold temperatures cause the shrinkage of the roads, and sand/gravel trucks spread plenty of debris to fill those open joints in the concrete.